-The Centers for Disease Control and Prevention estimates that over 4 million people suffer dog bite injuries yearly across the United States.
+The Centers for Disease Control and Prevention estimates that over 4 million people suffer dog bite injuries yearly across the United States, making a DC Dog Bite Lawyer more crucial than ever.
 Many of those injured are children, and often, in addition to requiring medical care, dog bite victims endure lifelong disfigurement.
 Some animal attacks are even fatal.

 A personal injury case provides a method to hold the dog owner or other responsible party accountable.
-The laws vary between states regarding liability for dog bites, and at Gelb & Gelb, Washington, D.C. dog bite lawyer Roger Gelb is familiar with the relevant statutes in the District of Columbia, Maryland, and Virginia.
+The laws regarding liability for dog bites vary between states, and at Gelb & Gelb, Washington, D.C., dog bite lawyer Roger Gelb is familiar with the relevant statutes in the District of Columbia, Maryland, and Virginia.
 Attorney Gelb fights to recover compensation for those hurt by the negligence or wrongdoing of others.
 Having successfully recovered over one hundred million dollars in settlements and verdicts for thousands of clients, our firm is prepared to help you assert your rights.
-Attorney Gelb is recognized as a top personal injury advocate, and personally handles every case in the office.
+Attorney Gelb is recognized as a top personal injury advocate and personally handles every case in the office.